medialab/xan/docs/cmd/network.md

     xan network --help

 output format options:
-    -f, --format <format>     One of "json", "gexf", "stats" or "nodelist".
+    -f, --format <format>     One of "json", "gexf", "stats", "components" or "nodelist".
                               [default: json]
     --gexf-version <version>  GEXF version to output.
 Can be one of "1.2" or "1.3".